-RETROVIR should not be administered with combination products that contain zidovudine as one of their components (e.g., COMBIVIR[®] or TRIZIVIR[®]).
+Zidovudine should not be administered with combination products that contain zidovudine as one of their components [e.g., RETROVIR® (zidovudine), COMBIVIR® (lamivudine and zidovudine) or TRIZIVIR® (abacavir, lamivudine and zidovudine)].

-Immune Reconstitution Syndrome 5.6
+5.6 Immune Reconstitution Syndrome

-Immune reconstitution syndrome has been reported in patients treated with combination antiretroviral therapy, including RETROVIR.
-During the initial phase of combination antiretroviral treatment, patients whose immune systems respond may develop an inflammatory response to indolent or residual opportunistic infections (such as Mycobacterium avium infection, cytomegalovirus, Pneumocystis jirovecii pneumonia [PCP], or tuberculosis), which may necessitate further evaluation and treatment.
+Immune reconstitution syndrome has been reported in patients treated with combination antiretroviral therapy, including zidovudine.
+During the initial phase of combination antiretroviral treatment, patients whose immune systems respond may develop an inflammatory response to indolent or residual opportunistic infections (such as Mycobacterium avium infection, cytomegalovirus, Pneumocystis jiroveci pneumonia [PCP], or tuberculosis), which may necessitate further evaluation and treatment.